|

 town

-somewhere between Torrington and Lakeville about which the 1947
+somewhere like Lakeville about which the 1947

 AAA